Dean of Arts

-Performs much of the work in office or office-related settings which involves minimal lifting or other physical exertion.
-This position requires extensive travel between local sites and District Office.
+The position performs much of the work in office or office-related settings which involves minimal lifting or other physical exertion.
+This position requires extensive travel between local sites and the District Office.
 May require national and international travel.
 Position requires evening and weekend hours and working at multiple sites.

 CLASSIFICATION CATEGORY & RETIREMENT PLAN